SFraissTU/gm_vis/README.md

 * Additionally, on the left, buttons are available to reset the camera position, hide zero-weight-Gaussians, invalid Gaussians (e.g. no positive-definite covariance matrix) or to toggle the background color (and color mapping).
 * On the right, a list of Gaussians is available.
 When selecting one, the corresponding Gaussian is colored red in the ellipsoids or positions rendering.
 If "Pick Gaussian" is selected, a Gaussian can be picked inside the ellipsoid or positions rendering.

-## Python-Library
+## Python-Interface
 Building the CMake target pygmvis creates a python interface.
-To use this library, place the generated files (on Windows: pygmvis.lib, pygmvis.\*.pyd, Qt\*.dll) in the same folder as your python code.
+To use this interface, place the generated files (on Windows: pygmvis.lib, pygmvis.\*.pyd, Qt\*.dll) in the same folder as your python code.
 Here is an example code that illustrates the usage:

 ```python
 import pygmvis